hassansecfix/policy-edit/data/updated_policy_instructions_v4.2.md

 - ❌ Target: "Company Name is responsible" → Replacement: "acme corp is responsible"
 - ✅ Target: "Company Name is responsible" → Replacement: "Acme Corp is responsible"

-**Example 5: Termination Timeframe Context-Aware Replacement**
+**Example 5: Universal Semantic Analysis in Action**

+**Scenario 1: DIRECT SUBSTITUTION (Compatible)**
+- Context: "The review frequency is set to <quarterly basis>"
+- User response: "monthly"
+- Analysis: "monthly" fits grammatically → Direct substitution
-- ❌ Target: "<24 business hours>" → Replacement: "immediately"
+- ✅ Target: "<quarterly basis>" → Replacement: "monthly basis"
+- Result: "The review frequency is set to monthly basis"

+**Scenario 2: RESTRUCTURING REQUIRED (Incompatible)**
-  - Result: "The maximum time frame for access termination is set at immediately" (grammatically incorrect)
+- Context: "The maximum time frame for access termination is set at <24 business hours>"
+- User response: "immediately"
+- Analysis: "immediately" doesn't fit grammatically → Restructure needed
 - ✅ Target: "The maximum time frame for access termination is set at <24 business hours>" → Replacement: "Access will be terminated immediately"
-  - Result: "Access will be terminated immediately" (grammatically correct and clear)
+- Result: "Access will be terminated immediately"

+**Scenario 3: TRANSFORMATION NEEDED (Article/Grammar Fix)**
+- Context: "The system will be managed by <IT Manager>"
+- User response: "john smith"
+- Analysis: Name needs capitalization → Transform
+- ✅ Target: "<IT Manager>" → Replacement: "John Smith"
+- Result: "The system will be managed by John Smith"

 ### **Common Context Mistakes to Avoid:**